uditgaurav/hce-api-template/README.md

   - Provide desired tunables in the experiment.
 At any point in time, you can change the tunables and save it - this won't impact the overall API calls, infact this is the to update the tunables if you want to do so.

 - **Download 'hce-api' binary**:
   - Follow the below-mentioned steps to prepare different API commands.
+This binary will be used to prepare the API commands based on the provided input variables.

   - Download `hce-api` binary using this command, and replace `<ACRH>` with your system arch (supports `amd64` and `arm64`).